What are GCSEs?

 GCSE stands for General Certificate of Secondary Education.
 It’s the part of the National Curriculum taught to pupils aged 14 to 16 in years 10 and 11.
 It also includes exams, the results of which have a significant bearing on a child’s future career.

-If you’d like a PDF version of this page, simply click GCSE PDF
+If you wish to obtain a PDF version of this page, you can click here.

-For a brief overview of GCSE, watch our video below where Alison goes through the grading system step by step.
+For a quick overview of GCSEs, watch the video below where Alison explains the grading system step by step.

 What is Key Stage 4 (KS4)?